cmruss/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+`We use sessions to store a users preferences without having to have them log in`

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+`bcrypt encrypts passwords to be stored as a hash value that needs decryption to be used`

 - [ ] What does bcrypt do to slow down attackers?

+`bcrypt hashes the password value multiple times to make it take longer to decrypt without the algorithm used to hash the password`

 - [ ] What are the three parts of the JSON Web Token?

+`headers: with include algorithm and token type, payload: which contains the user data, and the signature verification: which contains a base64 encoded message based on the secret`

 ## Minimum Viable Product